mcmah309/eros/rs/eros/README.md

 Something went wrong

 Context:
-        - This is some more context
+        - This is some lazy context
-        - Last bit of context

 Backtrace:
    0:     0x5561eb054735 - std::backtrace_rs::backtrace::libunwind::trace::hc389a5f23f39a50d